Sexual fluidity

 Sexual fluidity is one or more changes in sexuality or sexual identity (sometimes known as sexual orientation identity).
-Sexual orientation is stable and unchanging for the vast majority of people, but some research indicates that some people may experience change in their sexual orientation, and this is slightly more likely for women than for men.
+Sexual orientation is stable for the vast majority of people, but some research indicates that some people may experience change in their sexual orientation, and this is more likely for women than men.
 There is no scientific evidence that sexual orientation can be changed through psychotherapy.
-Sexual identity can change throughout an individual's life, and may or may not align with biological sex, sexual behavior or actual sexual orientation.
+Sexual identity can change throughout an individual's life, and does not have to align with biological sex, sexual behavior, or actual sexual orientation.

-Sexual orientation is not a choice.
-There is no consensus on the exact cause of developing a sexual orientation, but genetic, hormonal, social and cultural influences have been examined.
-Scientists believe that it is caused by a complex interplay of genetic, hormonal, and environmental influences.
-Although no single theory on the cause of sexual orientation has yet gained widespread support, scientists favor biologically-based theories.
+According to scientific consensus, sexual orientation is not a choice.
+Although no single theory on the cause of sexual orientation has yet gained widespread support, scientists favor biological theories, especially for explaining male sexual orientation.
 Research over several decades has demonstrated that sexual orientation can be at any point along a continuum, from exclusive attraction to the opposite sex to exclusive attraction to the same sex.

+Use of the term sexual fluidity has been attributed to psychologist Lisa M. Diamond, who observed that many women's attractions towards women and men changed over time, although changes were modest (1 kinsey scale point, on average).
 The results of a large-scale, longitudinal study by Savin-Williams, Joyner, and Rieger (2012) indicated that stability of sexual orientation identity over a six-year period was more common than change, and that stability was greatest among men and those identifying as heterosexual.
-While stability may be more common than change, change in sexual orientation identity does occur and the vast majority of research indicates that female sexuality is more fluid than male sexuality.
+While stability is more common than change, change in sexual orientation identity does occur and the vast majority of research indicates that female sexuality is more fluid than male sexuality.
 This could be attributed to females' higher erotic plasticity or to sociocultural factors that socialize women to be more open to change.
-Due to the gender differences in the stability of sexual orientation identity, male and female sexuality are not treated as functioning via the same mechanisms.
+Due to the gender differences in the stability of sexual orientation identity, male and female sexuality may not function via the same mechanisms.
 Researchers continue to analyze sexual fluidity to better determine its relationship to sexual orientation subgroups (i.e., bisexual, lesbian, gay, etc.).

-Use of the term sexual fluidity has been attributed to Lisa M. Diamond, especially with regard to female sexuality.
-The term and the concept gained recognition in the psychological profession and in the media.